sukoneck/resume/index.md

 </div>
 -->
 <p style="font-family:Didot; font-size:1.5em; text-align:center;">
    I am a creative cloud and infrastructure practitioner who has as much passion for DevOps, SRE, and automation as I do for mentorship, sponsorship, and leadership.
-I have had great opportunities to lead large, complex, constrained, and impactful projects.
+I have had great opportunities to lead large, constrained, and impactful projects.
 </p>
 <br />